Snapchat/djinni/README.md

 New command line switches:

 - `--wasm-out`: wasm bridge code output folder
-- `--wasm-include-prefix`: path prefix to be added to include lines in generated hpp files
+- `--wasm-include-prefix`: path prefix to be added to include lines for WASM bridge class header files
-- `--wasm-include-cpp-prefix`: path prefix to be added to include lines in generated cpp files
+- `--wasm-include-cpp-prefix`: path prefix to be added to include lines for main C++ class header files
 - `--wasm-base-lib-include-prefix`: path prefix to be added to djinni support library inlcude lines in generated files
 - `--ts-out`: typescript output folder